rwqfsfasxc100/Industries-Of-Enceladus-Rewrite/README.md

 ### Hev's Message
-This is a modification of SpaceDotEXE's Industries of Enceladus mod for ΔV: Rings of Saturn that brings compatability with several other content mods.
-None of this is mine, and all credit goes to the [original repository](https://github.com/spdx-github/IndustriesOfEnceladus).
+This is a modification of SpaceDotEXE's Industries of Enceladus mod for ΔV: Rings of Saturn that brings much requested compatability with several other content mods (this was probably the biggest request of the modding community, at least at the time of writing).
+None of this is really mine, and all credit goes to SpaceDOTexe and their [original repository](https://github.com/spdx-github/IndustriesOfEnceladus).

-For ease of the user, the original mod README is as follows:
+For ease of the user, the Space's original mod README is as follows:
 # [SPDX] Industries of Enceladus

 ## Foreword